2014 Perinatal Care Recommendations

 - Before you knew you were pregnant, did you drink any beer, wine, or liquor or use drugs?

-- In the past month, have you drunk any beer, wine, or liquor or used drugs?
+- In the past month, did you drink any beer, wine, or liquor or use drugs?

 - Ask about oral health status, including oral health history and last dental visit.